It's announcement time for some book winners! Are you one of those winners?

 Terms and Conditions:

-Readers may enter the drawing by tweeting once a day and daily commenting on a blog post
+Readers may enter the drawing by tweeting once a day and daily commenting on a blog postor a review that has a giveaway attached for the tour.
+Entrants must provide the name

 of the blog where they commented.
 If an entrant does not do so, that entry will be disqualified.